DJDanl/cpp-docs.pt-br/docs/mfc/reference/cheaderctrl-class.md

 ### <a name="return-value"></a>Valor de retorno

-A largura da margem de bitmap em pixels.
+A largura da margem do bitmap em pixels.

 ### <a name="remarks"></a>Comentários

-Essa função membro implementa o comportamento da mensagem do Win32 [HDM_GETBITMAPMARGIN](/windows/desktop/Controls/hdm-getbitmapmargin), conforme descrito no SDK do Windows.
+Essa função de membro implementa o comportamento da mensagem [HDM_GETBITMAPMARGIN](/windows/win32/Controls/hdm-getbitmapmargin)do Win32, conforme descrito na SDK do Windows.

 ### <a name="example"></a>Exemplo